 Housing starts in April came in 30K less than expected in April while building permits, at 1.07mn exceeded expectations.

 Reuters reports that the price of the Corona crisis to world stocks so far equals about 12 trillion dollars in Q1, followed by a 25% recovery so far.

 Oil was unimpressed by last night’s API report of a 4.8mB drawdown in inventories.
-Either the relief already priced in or else the market awaiting today’s EIA confirmation – as last month’s OPEC+ production cuts and US rig closures finally begin to take effect.
+Either the relief already priced in or else the A location or entity where people and entities can negotiate and trade assets of value. awaiting today’s EIA confirmation – as last month’s OPEC+ production cuts and US rig closures finally begin to take effect.

 One positive outcome of the 3-month lockdown has been an estimated 7% drop in carbon emissions.
 It is projected to continue as alternative energy in road transport – the bulk user of fossil fuels – takes up the slack of a weakened oil industry.

 Walmart yesterday exceeded expectations with quarterly revenues of $134.6bn and an EPS of 1.18.
 Marks & Spencer deliver their latest quarterly earnings report today.

 Caterpillar will be paying dividends, and Johnson & Johnson are finally removing their allegedly carcinogenic baby powder from shelves.
 The company still faces over 19,000 lawsuits in the US alone, after the original news release wiped about $40bn from the company’s market cap in 2018.

 Meanwhile, Lenovo yesterday posted better-than-expected quarterly results, despite a 10% drop in revenues YoY.